Skip to Content

 Neither had we until we went to the huge Theatron gay club in Colombia's capital city, Bogota.
 The gay scene here is all about this infamous mega-club, which is the largest in Latin America.
 It's like no other place we've ever been to and is certainly the largest gay club we've visited.

-We've put together our detailed guide to our favourite gay bars and clubs in Bogota, the best gay friendly places to stay or eat, as well as our favourite sightseeing things to do in this vibrant city.
+We've put together our detailed guide to our favorite gay bars and clubs in Bogota, the best gay friendly places to stay or eat, as well as our favorite sightseeing things to do in this vibrant city.

 Heads up: We just wanted to let you know that this post contains affiliate links.
 That means if you book something through one of those links, we'll get a small commission, at no extra cost to you.
 It helps us keep our blog going – so thank you in advance for your support! ♥